- Technical Areas

 - Resource Library

 - News and Events

-The hospitality industry is entering a period of worldwide growth, currently employing over 255 million people around the globe, with projected creation of 73 million new jobs by 2022.
-Sponsored by Hilton Worldwide, the spotlight on Youth in Hospitality will explore the hospitality sector’s extraordinary opportunity to develop a trained workforce while helping young people around the world obtain good jobs, begin careers, and improve prospects for themselves, their households, and their communities.
+Youth in Hospitality: The hospitality industry is entering a period of worldwide growth.
+It employs over 255 million people around the globe, with projected creation of 73 million new jobs by 2022.
+How can this labor market demand help young people enter the workforce and improve prospects for themselves, their households, and their communities?

 Workforce Development: How to support young people acquire the skills, knowledge, and behaviors that help them identify and obtain secure livelihoods.

 Enterprise Development: How to support the development of mindsets, skillsets and toolsets that adolescent girls and boys and young women and men need to start and grow a successful business now or in the future.